ctchosney/ctchosney.github.io/README.md

 ---

 ## Education
 - M.S.
-Quantitative Methods	| CUNY Graduate Center | _Coursework Complete May 2024_
+Quantitative Methods	| CUNY Graduate Center | _December 2024_
 - A.A.S.
 Fashion Marketing and Communication | Parsons School of Design | _December 2007_
 - B.A.
 Sociology/Anthropology and Geology | Denison University | _May 2005_